sraffy758/homework/README.md

 ## (Ex 2) Run a ComfyUI workflow programatically [Coding]

-To run a ComfyUI workflow programmatically (without using the graphical interface), you need to interact with the server through its HTTP API.
+To run a ComfyUI workflow programmatically (without using the graphical interface), you need to interact with Comfy through its HTTP API.

 ### Clone this repository